 - Creating products and handicrafts from the period

 Check out 100 Hands-On Activities for Middle School and High School for specific, history-themed learning activities (scroll down to the “history” heading) for older students.

-For the more visual learners among us, movies and documentaries are another fantastic resource for making history fun.
+For the more visual learners among us, movies and documentaries make fantastic resources for making history fun.
 My kids and I love the Drive Through History documentary series.
 Being able to learn history while laughing hysterically is win-win.

 I also really love movies for supplementing history study.
-Sometimes I have difficulty picturing everyday life of different historical periods, even when I’m reading a great book, so to see it played out on screen is really helpful – even when the movie is mostly fiction.
-For example, I seriously considered watching The Mummy with my older kids when we were studying Ancient Egypt, just so we could all more easily picture the setting and the clothing of the period.
+Sometimes I have difficulty picturing everyday life of different historical periods even when I’m reading a great book, so to see it played out on screen is really helpful – even when the movie is mostly fiction.
+For example, I seriously considered watching The Mummy with my older kids when we were studying Ancient Egypt so that we could all more easily picture the setting and the clothing of the period.